Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Did you know that?

-Oh, I'm misremembering.
+I'm misremembering.

-I went in one years ago and to land them, they don't just sort of land nicely.
+I went in one years ago and you, to land them,

-You sort of have to brace and ideally the basket tips over
+You sort of have to brace and ideally the basket tips over.

-and you're like sideways.
+And you're like sideways.

 What happens to all your champagne and strawberries when that happens?

-You've got to finish them before you land.
+them before you land.

-You're absolutely shit-faced by the end.
+You're absolutely shit face by the end.

 That helps you with the fall.